yoriyuki-aist/Falsify/README.md

 - [ ] Milestones and roadmap
 - [ ] Move to WeChat?
 Connection to Tianjin was not stable using Skype
 - [ ] Data sharing (Git is not suitable for large data.
 What service can you guys in China use?
+- [ ] Computing resources
+	- [x] ordered a multicore machine.
+	- [ ] Check the equipments of Tianjin side.